ableism: Prejudice and/or discrimination against people with disabilities.

 developmental coordination disorder (DCD): People with DCD may have difficulty planning and performing tasks that require fine motor skills, such as writing, tying shoelaces, or using buttons or zippers; sometimes called dyspraxia.

 disability: Defined by the Americans with Disabilities Act as a physical or mental impairment that substantially limits a major life activity, a record of such an impairment, or being regarded as having such an impairment.
+A disability can be visible or invisible.

 disclosure: When an employee with a disability shares information about their disability with others, often their employer, supervisor, prospective employer, or co-worker.